Photo credit: University of Michigan, School of Public Health

 In addition to his teaching responsibilities at the University of Michigan he is also CEO of EMPA (SurveysForBusiness.com), a company that has designed and analyzed assessments for more than 7 million employees in over 70 countries.

-Most of Dr. Morrel-Samuels’s work as an expert witness resides at the intersection of the three interrelated topics described below.
+Most of Dr. Morrel-Samuels’s work as an expert witness resides at the intersection of the five interrelated topics described below.

 1) Psychometric Analysis of Workplace Assessments and Tests

 Dr. Morrel-Samuels has been designing and evaluating workplace assessments for more than 30 years, and has published several articles in Harvard Business Review on the design of surveys and assessments for the workplace.
 His first HBR article, entitled, “Getting the Truth into Workplace Surveys”, appeared in February 2002 and has been widely cited.
 The article examines the merits of using surveys in the workplace, and discusses 16 guidelines for improving their reliability, validity, and business utility.
 The article contains both theoretical and practical components; it describes (for example) the specific survey design features that Dr. Morrel-Samuels implemented recently to improve an executive assessment at Duke Energy – the company whose landmark loss at the Supreme Court in Griggs v.
 Duke Power Co.
 401 U.S. 424 (1971) clarified the legal standards for workplace assessments throughout the nation.
 He also has written on Web-based surveys in the workplace in his paper “Web Surveys’ Hidden Hazards”.

 2) Statistical Analysis of “Big Data” Analytics in the Workplace